dpi/drupal-auditfiles/README.txt

 If you're not sure what the file is then you can click on the filename to open the file in your browser.

+You can also add one or more files to the file_managed table from this report.

 Not on server
 -------------